joseasoler/tradergen/README.md

 * May have more variety of gluttonous food instead of just chocolate.
 * Very cheap and very expensive bionics are less common.
 Ultratech bionics are unfrequent.

+### Imperial
+* Increased variety of joy buildings in stock.
+* Has some gluttonous food in stock.

 ## Mod support

 TraderGen should support wares from most mods out of the box; please submit a [bug report](CONTRIBUTING.md) if you find any issues.